flutter/plugins/packages/firebase_dynamic_links/README.md

 ```

 4. To receive a dynamic link, call the `getLaunchLink()` method from `FirebaseDynamicLinks` which gets the link that opened the app (or null if it was not opened via a dynamic link)
-and configure listeners for link callbacks when the application is active or in background calling `configure`.
+and configure listeners for link callbacks when the application is active or in background calling `onLink`.

 ```dart
 void main() {